“Do you think we’re far enough in yet…?” Sairek asked both of his companions as they continued to move up the mountain trail.

 “Why not?
 Best to just get it over with quickly.
 Out of most of the shit I’ve had to deal with in the past few days, having to drink medicine that might save my life is far, far down on the list.”
 Varhi grumbled as he passed the now empty flask back.

-Cyial moved to guide him to lay down on the sleeping bag, just as rustling from the bushes came and Nayleen wandered in, carrying the boy’s sword in one hand, pot lid in the other, and Sairek’s staff under her arm.
+Cyial moved to guide Varhi to lay down on the sleeping bag, just as rustling from the bushes came and Nayleen wandered in, carrying the boy’s sword in one hand, pot lid in the other, and Sairek’s staff under her arm.
 “I’m back.
 How’s he holding up?”

-“Not good I am afraid.
-His condition is close to critical, but we can help him and I just gave him ethereal as a temporary stop-gap to prevent his conditioning from getting worse.
-Right now, I think the most important thing he needs is some proper food and a lot of rest.
+“Um...
+Not good, I am afraid.
+His condition is critical and if I am going to be honest, I have no idea how you even did what you did, let alone are conscious and walking around."
+Cyial said earnestly as he looked at Varhi, then turned his gaze back to Nayleen.
+"But the good news is that since he somehow isn't dead, that we can help him.
+I just gave him ethereal as a temporary stop-gap to prevent his conditioning from getting worse.
+Right now, I think the most important thing he needs is some proper food first, then a lot of rest.
+I'll do what I can with my herbs and medicine to encourage natural mending.
 Think you can do the honors for the first one?”
 Cyial asked her.

 “She’s a perceptive one.
 I like her.”
-Varhi complimented from the ground, rolling his head to look at her.
+Varhi said from the ground, rolling his head to look at her.
 “You figured that one out by yourself way faster than I did when I came here.”
 He complimented, lifting his arm up weakly to give her a thumbs up from where he lay.

 “Aw thanks.”
 Nayleen smiled sweetly at him.